Carrickmore: Sport

 Carrickmore St Colmcille's (Gaelic football club) and Éire Óg Carrickmore (hurling and camogie club) are the two main sporting organisations in the village.
-Carrickmore also has a proud tradition of boxing in the area and has had many All-Ireland Champions.
-There are also local walking, running, cycling and Special needs sporting clubs.
+Carrickmore also has a proud boxing tradition, with national-level success, and supports a range of community sporting activities, including walking, running, cycling, and inclusive programmes.

-Employment

-Main areas of employment are engineering, construction, quarrying, I.T. and farming.
-The larger surrounding towns of Cookstown, Dungannon and Omagh also provide other forms of employment.

 Demography

 Carrickmore is classified as a town by the NI Statistics and Research Agency (NISRA) (i.e. with a population between 500 and 1,000).
-On Census day 2011:
+On census day 2011: